Hierve el Agua, Oaxaca, Mexico: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. It's important that you pick the correct kind.
-The majority of adapters currently sold are simply plugs and expect your devices to convert the voltage themselves.
+A plug adapter that supports outlet types A and B. Be careful to get the right type.
+Most adapters that you can buy are simply plug changers and require your electronics to adjust the voltage themselves.
 If your devices can't do that they could get fried.
-This one should work in most areas.
+This one should work in most places.

 Power bank for devices